DHTMLX/docs-suite/docs/data_collection/api/datacollection_find_method.md

         - `array` - (optional) an array with items

 @returns:
-An object of the matching item.
+The object of the matching item.

 @example:
 //searching for an item by the function